oslabs-beta/reactive/CONTRIBUTING.md

 - Open a new issue with the question label
 - Join our community discussions

+## Development Environment

+For detailed information about the npm scripts available in the project, their purposes, and when to use them during development, please refer to the [Development Scripts Guide](DEVELOPMENT_SCRIPTS.md).

 ---

 Thank you for contributing to Reactive! 🎉